tonaljs/tonal/docs/pitch.md

 <dd>
 <div class="description">
 <p>Get the interval between two pitches</p>
-<p>This is the function to calculate distances (expressed in intervals) for
-two pitches.
-An alias of this function is in <code>pitch/distance</code></p>
-<p>This is an 'strict' function: if the pitches are pitch valid, an
-exception is thrown.</p>
 <p>You can get a partially applied version of this function by passing only one
 parameter.
 See examples below:</p>
 </div>